Nimxyz/alx-system_engineering-devops/0x00-shell_basics/README.md

-PWD prints the current working directory
+pwd prints the current working directory ls lists the content of the current directory